ComputationalRadiationPhysics/pyDive/docs/tutorial.rst

     $ python example1.py
     557502.0

-Well this was just a very small hdf5-sample of 1.3 MB however in the real world we deal with a lot greater data volumes.
+Well this was just a very small hdf5-sample of 1.3 MB however in real world we deal with a lot greater data volumes.
 So what happens if *h5fields* is too large to be stored in the main memory of the whole cluster?
 The line ``fields = h5fields[:]`` will crash.
 In this case we want to load the hdf5 data piece by piece.
 The functions in :mod:`pyDive.algorithm` help us doing so: ::